Mara bar Serapion: Mara's religion

-A number of scholars such as Sebastian Brock, Fergus Millar, Ute Possekel and Craig A. Evans, among others, state that Mara was a pagan.
-Gerd Theissen states that Mara's reference to "our gods" indicates that he was neither a Jew, nor a Christian, the letter stating:
+A number of scholars such as Sebastian Brock, Fergus Millar, Ute Possekel, and Craig A. Evans, among others, state that Mara was a pagan.
+Gerd Theissen states that Mara's reference to "our gods" indicates that he was neither a Jew nor a Christian, the letter stating:

 Thou hast heard, moreover, concerning our companions, that, when they were leaving Samosata, they were distressed about it, and, as if complaining of the time in which their lot was cast, said thus: "We are now far removed from our home, and we cannot return again to our city, or behold our people, or offer to our gods the greeting of praise."

-Walter A. Elwell and Robert W. Yarbrough state that Mara could hardly have been a Christian".
-Robert E. Van Voorst on the other hand states that the reference to "our gods" is a single reference, which was while quoting his fellow captives, and Mara may have been a monotheist.
+Walter A. Elwell and Robert W. Yarbrough state that Mara was unlikely to have been a Christian.
+Robert E. Van Voorst notes that the phrase "our gods" appears only once in a quotation of Mara's fellow captives, leaving open the possibility that Mara himself may have been a monotheist.
 Van Voorst adds two factors that indicate Mara was not a Christian, the first being his failure to mention the terms Jesus or Christ.
-The second factor (also supported by Chilton and Evans) is that Mara's statement that Jesus lives on based on the wisdom of his teachings, in contrast to the Christian concept that Jesus continues to live through his resurrection, indicates that he was not a Christian.
+The second factor (also supported by Bruce Chilton and Craig A. Evans) is that Mara's statement that Jesus lives on based on the wisdom of his teachings, in contrast to the Christian concept that Jesus continues to live through his resurrection, indicates that he was not a Christian.

-Chilton and Evans also state that the use of the term "wise king" to refer to Jesus (rather than a religious designation) indicates that Mara's perception of the events had been formed by non-Christian sources.
+Chilton and Evans also state that Mara's use of the term "wise king" to refer to Jesus, rather than a religious designation, indicates that his understanding of the events was formed through non-Christian sources.
 They state that the term "king of the Jews" has never been seen in the Christian literature of antiquity as a title for Jesus.